camunda/camunda-docs/docs/product-manuals/clients/other-clients/ruby.md

 ---
 id: ruby
 title: "Ruby"
+description: "Take a deeper look at the source code and Ruby gem alongside Ruby."
 ---

-Take a deeper look at the source code and Ruby gem alongside Ruby.

 The Ruby client is maintained by [Christian Nicolai](https://github.com/cmur2).